Case Study · Workforce Retention

 Client Context

-An underground hard-rock mining operation running a four-crew 24/7 continuous schedule with Day, Afternoon, and Night shift coverage.
+An underground hard-rock mining operation running a four-crew 24/7 continuous schedule.
 Approximately 480 workers across underground production, surface operations, and maintenance.
 The operation was located in a region with active oil and gas employment competition, including operators offering 14-day-on / 14-day-off rotations that had become the regional standard for skilled tradespeople.
-Mine operated on a fixed-crew structure with workers permanently assigned to one of the four crews, rotating through Day, Afternoon, and Night.
+The mine was on a traditional rotating 8-hour three-shift structure, with workers cycling through Day, Afternoon, and Night across a schedule that produced no extended consecutive-days-off blocks.

 The Presenting Problem